sskeirik/tezos-utils/README.md

     input formats: Michelson, JSON
     output formats: Michelson, JSON, dot

+## Installation

+This tool has system and Python dependencies.

+On Ubuntu Linux derivatives, the system dependencies include:

+- libsodium-dev
+- libsecp256k1-dev
+- libgmp-dev
+- graphviz

+For other distributions, you will need to find the appropriate packages.

+The Python dependencies are all available available via PyPI packages and can be installed via `pip`:

+-   click
+-   graphviz
+-   pytezos

 ## CFG Generation

 Using the dot output generator, one can build a CFG for a Michelson script.